Telefonica/opengateway-developers-website/callflows/authorization/backend.md

 Your application's backend needs to include the following parameters in the request body:
 - `login_hint`: The login hint to be used by the operator to identify the end-user, in the following format `<identifier_type>:<identifier>`, those being:
-	- `tel` for phone numbers.
+	- `tel` or `phone_number` for phone numbers.
 The `login_hint` must be a tel URI as defined in [RFC 3966](https://www.rfc-editor.org/info/rfc3966) for global phone numbers without visual separators in [E.164](https://www.itu.int/rec/T-REC-E.164-201011-I/en) format.
-For example, `tel:+34666666666`.
+For example, `tel:+34666666666` or `phone_number:+34666666666`.
 	- `ipport` for IPv4 and IPv6 addresses, that can optionally include a port.
 For example, `ipport:80.90.34.2:16790`, `ipport:80.90.34.2`, `ipport:[2001:db8::1]:8080` or `ipport:[2001:db8::1]`
-- `purpose`: The purpose of the API call, according to the Open Gateway API product subscribed.
+- `scope`: The scope and purpose of the API call, according to the Open Gateway API product subscribed.
 It actually includes both the value for the W3C standard DPV purpose and a value for the scope in the following format `dpv:<w3c_purpose>#<scope>`.
 You can find the proper value for this parameter, for each API, in the API Reference section.

 This request must be authorized with the following values as basic authentication:
 - `client_id`: The client ID of your application, as registered in the Channel Partner's developer portal.